Why Own An Ice Vending Machine Business?

 Health-Conscious Trends Create More Customers

 Never before have people in the United States been more concerned about what they eat and drink.
 What people put into their bodies has a direct effect on their health.
-This health-consciousness is a great thing for the ice and water vending industry because the water and ice coming out of a machine is made fresh without any human hands involved in its making – eliminating the risk of contamination.
+This health-consciousness is a great thing for your commercial ice machine business because the water and ice coming out of a machine is made fresh without any human hands involved in its making – eliminating the risk of contamination.

 Great Business Opportunities

 The ice vending business is an industry that has grown from technological advancements.
 These advancements allow the industry to eat up the market share of older, antiquated distribution systems.
 For decades ice has been sold in ice chests at retail locations.
 These ice chests are filled on a daily basis by a regional distributor of ice who gets their ice from a large factory.
 This is a very expensive way of getting ice to customers due to the high human capital requirement to fulfill this system.
 Ultimately, this cost is passed onto the customer.
 Imagine if there was no distribution system.
 Imagine if you were the ice factory selling directly to customers.
 Where would those savings (also known as profit) go?

 Starting Your Ice Vending Business

 The first step is to narrow down your choice to the type of machine that is right for you, then find a manufacturer.
 There are several different types of ice vending machines that you can choose to invest in and we’ll cover the differences below.

 All types of ice vending machines sell bagged ice and can have the ability to also vend water (most companies will charge extra to add this feature to your machine).
 Only a couple of manufacturers also offer your customer the choice between bulk ice, or ice vended directly into your customers cooler AND bagged ice.
 This bulk ice option is the bedrock of ice vending and is what has made ice vending popular.